 In fact, I would say that right now is the only time that happiness can be experienced.

-The site is divided into these 3 main themes:
+The site is divided into the following three main themes:

 Happiness Beyond the Mind

 Finding happiness, to a great extent, comes from making this simple decision:

 "Today, whatever presents itself, I choose to be happy."